NewAlexandria/leadership_readme/qa-evented-framework.md

 * Services’ stand-alone functionality
 * Correct interaction with related services
 * Stability when other services are down
-* Recoverability from downtime,  segmentation, and multiplicity.
+* Recoverability from downtime, segmentation (latency), and multiplicity.

 ## Service Dependencies